Azure/cloud-scale-data-for-devs-guide/docs/migrate-to-azure-spring-apps.md

    ![Screenshot showing the default repository URI.](media/migrate-to-azure-spring-apps/default-repository-uri.png)

-   Your service settings are now stored in the *application.properties* or *application.yml* file in the Spring Cloud Config Server repository.
+   Your service settings are now stored in the *application.properties* or *application.yml* file in the Config Server repository.

 ## Deploy a Maven application to Azure Spring Apps